oletizi/avi-docs/src/site/avi-vantage-integration-with-safenet-network-hsm/index.md

 [1.1.1.11] lunash: client assignPartition -c aviClient -p par43 'client assignPartition' successful.
 Command Result : 0 (Success)
 [1.1.1.11] lunash: exit</code></pre>
 1. Perform the above steps (1) and (2) for all HSM devices.
 1. On the Avi Controller bash shell, the application ID must be opened before the Avi SE can communicate with the HSM.
-This can be done using the following command which will automatically be replicated to each Avi Controller in the cluster:<pre crayon="false" class="command-line language-bash" data-prompt="username@avi:~$" data-output="2-99"><code><span style="font-weight: 400;">/opt/avi/scripts/safenet.py -p SafeNet-Network-HSM-1 -c "/etc/luna/bin/sautil -v -s 1 -i 1792:1793 -o -p my_partition_password"</span>
+This can be done using the following command which will automatically be replicated to each Avi Controller in the cluster:<pre class="command-line language-bash" data-prompt="username@avi:~$" data-output="2-99"><code><span style="font-weight: 400;">/opt/avi/scripts/safenet.py -p SafeNet-Network-HSM-1 -c "/etc/luna/bin/sautil -v -s 1 -i 1792:1793 -o -p my_partition_password"</span>
 Copyright (C) 2009 SafeNet, Inc. All rights reserved. sautilis the property of SafeNet, Inc. and is provided to our customers for the purpose of diagnostic and development only. &nbsp;Any re-distribution of this